greguz/node-bungie-net-api/README.md

   // This request does not require user authorization const manifest = await api.destiny2.getDestinyManifest()

-  // redirect the user to this url... const url = api.getAuthorizationUrl('MySecretState')
+  // Redirect the user to this url... const url = api.getAuthorizationUrl('MySecretState')

-  // wait for callback with the authorization code and your state... const code = 'CallbackRequestQuerystringCode'
+  // Wait for callback with the authorization code and your state... const code = 'CallbackRequestQuerystringCode'

   await api.authorize(code)